siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 </pre>

 # Settings Details
-Note: Settings are case insensitive - they are shown in upper case for emphasis only.
+Settings are case insensitive - they are shown in upper case for emphasis only.
+The leading '1' can be any motor, 1-4, and the leading 'x' can be any axis (with some restrictions as noted).

 ## Motor Settings